-If you or a loved one is charged with this crime in West Palm Beach, call our office to schedule a free initial consultation.
+If you or a loved one is charged with this crime in West Palm Beach, call our office to schedule a free 20 minute phone consultation.
 During the initial consultation, we want to hear your version of what happened.
 It is important that we find out as much as possible so we can create a defense strategy for your case.
 This strategy is essential to how we proceed in taking depositions and also at looking at the evidence given to us by the prosecutor.
 After reviewing the evidence, we will try and persuade the prosecutor to drop the case.
 If the prosecutor does not think that dropping the case is appropriate, we can proceed all the way to trial.

 Not every case can be won; however, our West Palm Beach Contraband Attorneys will not throw in the towel, but we will continue to fight for your sentence to be reduced or your charges lessened.
 Call today so we can get to work helping you.